futurice/clojure-workshop/materials/section-4/README.md

 # Database (Extra Credit)

 In this extra credit section we will add a database and integrate it with our app.
-Storing state in a atom is perfectly fine if you don't want to have persistent data, otherwise you probably need a datastore or database.
+Storing state in a atom is perfectly fine if you don't want to have persistent data, otherwise you would probably need a datastore or database.
 We will be using _postgres_ as our database.
 We won't be talking about specific databases in this section, only how you integrate with them (in this case postgres).

 ### Prerequisite